fabric-design/styleguide/README.md

 ## Contributing

 The styleguide is in active development and we welcome any contributions and feedback.
-See our [contributing guidelines](CONTRIBUTING.MD) for detailed information.
+See our [contributing guidelines](./CONTRIBUTING.MD) for detailed information.

 ## Contact

-Feel free to reach out any of us [here](MAINTAINERS).
+Feel free to reach out any of us.
 We are all friendly and will be more then happy to answer any question regarding our styleguide.

 ## License